Old-Fashioned Sour Cream Doughnuts

 I have huge sweet tooth cravings on the regular.
 Can you relate?

-These doughnuts are just like the old-fashioned cake doughnuts from the bakery.
+These Old-Fashioned Sour Cream Doughnuts are just like the old-fashioned cake doughnuts from the bakery.
 They’re kind of crunchy and cracked on the outside, making those nooks just purrrrrfect for soaking up the thick, shiny, crackled glaze.
 We completely dunk the doughnuts in that glaze in the recipe, and it’s amazing.
 The inside is soft and cakey with a more firm bite than yeast doughnuts.
 Plus you can’t beat sour cream, it’s good with just about everything.

 I don’t always prefer old-fashioned cake doughnuts to yeast doughnuts, but when I do this is absolutely the recipe I use.
 You can’t beat how much less time these take than yeast doughnuts, too.